dccuchile/wefe/doc/user_guide.rst

 =====================  ===================================================  ==================================================  ===============================================

 Important: if more than 20% (by default) of the words from a query are not included in the word embedding model, the metric will return :code:`Nan`.
-This behavior can be changed using the float number parameter :code:`lost_vocabulary_threshold`.
+This behavior can be changed using a float number parameter called :code:`lost_vocabulary_threshold`.

 4. Plot the results in a barplot: